 We, at that point, knew no one that was raising sheep in our area.

-Through experience with other ruminants, as well as studying up on them(this is a great book when learning about sheep), we learned what we needed to feed them.
+Through experience with other ruminants, as well as studying up on them, we learned what we needed to feed them.

 Sheep are grazing animals, but we live in a climate where six months out of the year there is either snow or frost.
 This means we have to feed our animals hay during the winter.
 Baling alfalfa and barley straw work really well.